 How to claim your Vizio money

 To get your share of the settlement cash, visit the website VizioTVsettlement.com and file your claim before April 29, 2019.
 Your Vizio TV should’ve been connected to the internet between February 1, 2014, and February 6, 2017.
-Only one customer per smart TV is qualified for each household, but you can file a claim for each that you own.
+However, only one customer per smart TV is qualified for each household.
+But you can file a claim for each that you own.

 Am I eligible?
-If you own a Vizio smart TV in your home that was connected to the internet between February 1, 2014, and February 6, 2017, you could be eligible for a payment in the settlement.
-If you have questions on your acceptability, you can check the settlement website or call 877-252-4685.
+If you own a Vizio smart TV in your home that was connected to the internet between February 1, 2014.
+And February 6, 2017, you could be eligible for a payment in the settlement.
+However, if you have questions about your acceptability, you can check the settlement website or call 877-252-4685.

 What will I get?
 You may earn between $13 and $31, depending on the number of claims filed.